-The Bodhisatta’s answer left Senaka speechless, like one who had used up all the corn in his granary, while the king was so pleased he gave him a bull, an elephant, ten chariots pulled by thoroughbred horses, sixteen excellent villages, and a thousand cows.
+The Bodhisatta’s answer left Senaka speechless, like one who had used up all the food in his granary, and the king was so pleased he gave him a bull, an elephant, ten chariots pulled by thoroughbred horses, sixteen excellent villages, and a thousand cows.

 In the Lifetime of the Buddha

 One day some of the Buddha’s disciples were discussing his supreme wisdom; in particular, how he had humbled and converted a vast multitude of brahmins, ascetics, thieves, goblins, gods, and more.
 When the Buddha heard them talking about it, he told them this story so they knew that he’d also had perfect knowledge in the past.

 King Vedeha was an earlier birth of Laludayi, an elder disciple of the Buddha who was so shy that he could not speak when around more than a single other person, and he often said one thing when he meant another.
 Senaka was an earlier birth of Saccaka, a Jain who converted to be a disciple of the Buddha.